mreq/mreq.eu/source/articles/2013-08-19-global-bootstrap-modal-callback.html.md

 tags: web, bootstrap, coffeescript
 ---

-If you are in need of a global callback for bootstrap modal, you can use the fired events.///// Simply add the following jQuery in coffeescript:
+If you are in need of a global callback for bootstrap modals, you can use the fired events.

+Simply add the following jQuery in coffeescript:

 ```coffee
 # coffee